Cattn/auto-rob/README.md

 Desktop app that runs a Robinhood portfolio agent on a schedule.
 It reviews your account, researches when needed, trades when conviction is high, and can send a short phone brief when a run finishes.

-You pick one AI harness at a time — [Cursor](https://cursor.com/docs/cli/installation) (Agent CLI) or [ChatGPT / Codex](https://chatgpt.com/codex) — and connect Robinhood from the app.
-No terminal setup is required for normal use.
+You pick one AI harness at a time - [Cursor](https://cursor.com/docs/cli/installation) (Agent CLI) or [ChatGPT / Codex](https://chatgpt.com/codex) - and connect Robinhood from the app.

 ## Features